defano/chicago-oasis/README.md

 # Desert Chicago

-A visualization of business desertifaction by neighborhood or census tract based on public data provided by the City of Chicago.
+A visualization of Chicago business desertifaction by neighborhood or census tract based on public data provided by the City of Chicago's online data portal.

 Desert Chicago is a trivial [Node.js](http://nodejs.org/) application; it uses the Express framework for routing requests to static resources but otherwise doesn't expose web services or consume external data sources (like a database).

-The application's user interface is based on Bootstrap/jQuery and makes use of the awesome-bootstrap-checkbox, bootstrap-multiselect, and seiyra-bootstrap-slider plugins.
+The application's user interface is based on Bootstrap/jQuery and makes use of the `awesome-bootstrap-checkbox`, `bootstrap-multiselect`, and `seiyra-bootstrap-slider` plugins.

 ## Running the App